MicrosoftDocs/azure-dev-docs/articles/cpp/sdk/install-and-integrate-the-sdk.md

 For more information, check out the [AzureCLI docs on Managing Azure Resource Groups](/azure/azure-resource-manager/management/manage-resource-groups-cli).

-### CMake configure or build can't find azure packages
+### CMake configure or build can't find Azure packages

 When running the CMake configure or build commands, if you receive the following error or something similar, the `CMakeLists.txt` file isn't running the `vcpkg.cmake` module before the CMake project is established or at all.